 Perhaps you’re nervous about environmental exposure.

-This one can be hard, because if it’s career-related, it can put your partner in a tough position.
-Switching occupations in order to avoid high stress or toxic exposure isn’t exactly easy, especially if he enjoys what he does.
+This one can be hard because it can put your partner in a challenging position if it's career-related.
+Switching occupations to avoid high stress or toxic exposure isn’t exactly a small ask, especially if he enjoys what he does.

 Here are quick links to some of my favorites!

 2. It takes two to tango.
 That’s just science.

 A nice conversational flow might be most productive if you next tie in the science of the bigger picture.
 As I’ve covered, fertility is not just a women’s issue.
 It is the responsibility of both men and women to ensure they are on the right track toward a healthy family.
 But again, culture butts its head here.

 It’s widely acknowledged that maternal lifestyle, diet, and exposure to environmental toxins influence the development of offspring and even future generations.
 This has led to society placing an enormous weight on women’s shoulders, a weight that somehow implies that men’s health plays less of a role.
 That’s because men’s sperm have historically been viewed as having only one job in reproduction: to fertilize a woman’s egg.
 But a growing body of new research suggests that sperm are so much more than just contributors of DNA.
 Modern science’s understanding of how similar paternal factors may directly or indirectly impact fertilization, embryo development, pregnancy, and the long-term health of offspring is rapidly evolving.